PythonCharmers/python-future/docs/imports.rst

    leads to more consistency of your string types the two runtimes.
 This can make it easier to understand and debug your code.

-2. If support for Python 3.2 is required (e.g. for Ubuntu 12.04 LTS or Debian wheezy), ``u''`` prefixes are a ``SyntaxError``, making ``unicode_literals`` the only option for a Python 2/3 compatible codebase.
+2. Code without ``u''`` prefixes is cleaner, one of the claimed advantages of Python 3.
+Even though some unicode strings would require a function call to invert them to native strings for some Python 2 APIs (see :ref:`stdlib-incompatibilities`), the incidence of these function calls would be much lower than with using ``u''`` prefixes in the absence of ``unicode_literals``.

-3. Code without ``u''`` prefixes is cleaner, one of the claimed advantages of Python 3.
-Even though some unicode strings would require a function call to invert them to native strings for some APIs (see :ref:`stdlib-incompatibilities`_), the incidence of these function calls would be much lower than with using ``u''`` prefixes in the absence of ``unicode_literals``.
+3. The diff for a Python 2 -> 2/3 port may be smaller, less noisy, and easier to review with ``unicode_literals`` than if an explicit ``u''`` prefix is added to every unadorned string literal.

-4. The diff for a Python 2 -> 2/3 port may be smaller, less noisy, and easier to review with ``unicode_literals`` than if an explicit ``u''`` prefix is added to every unadorned string literal.
+4. If support for Python 3.2 is required (e.g. for Ubuntu 12.04 LTS or Debian wheezy), ``u''`` prefixes are a ``SyntaxError``, making ``unicode_literals`` the only option for a Python 2/3 compatible codebase.

 Drawbacks